-The striped newt is not listed as a threatened or endangered species or as a SSC by either the FWC or USFWS.
+The striped newt is not listed as T or E or as SSC by either the FWC or USFWS.
 However, the USFWS determined in a 12-month finding published on June 7, 2011, that listing of the striped newt as endangered or threatened is warranted under the U.S. ESA of 1973, as amended (USFWS 2011).
-Striped newts were added to the candidate species list with the publication of the 12month finding, but for the time being, the USFWS is precluded from taking further action due to limited resources.
+Striped newts were added to the candidate species list with the publication of the 12-month finding, but for the time being, the USFWS is precluded from taking further action due to limited resources.
 The Property is within the range of the striped newt as mapped by Christman and Means (1992).
 The preferred habitat of striped newts is longleaf pine - turkey oak sandhills with an intact ground cover containing wiregrass (Aristida stricta), but this species is also found in scrub and scrubby flatwoods habitats (Christman and Means 1992, USFWS 2011).
 Striped newts have long life spans (approximately 12-15 years) and a complex life history.
-They breed exclusively in small (typically less than 12.4 acres), isolated, ephemeral ponds that lack predaceous fish and are interspersed in and surrounded by xeric upland habitats (USFWS 2011).
-Maidencane (Panicum hemitomon) has been found at ephemeral ponds where striped newts have been found and seems to be a good indicator of previous extent of flooding in ponds (LaClaire and Franz 1990, LaClaire 1995).
-This species occupies terrestrial habitats at considerable distances from breeding ponds.
-Striped newts have been observed to have moved up to 2,330 feet from ponds into surrounding uplands (Dodd and Cade 1998), and Dodd (1996) found that only 28 percent of amphibians were captured >1,300 feet from wetlands.
-Johnson (2003) recommended a protected area extending 3,280 feet from breeding sites as upland "core habitat" surrounding breeding ponds.
-Striped newts form metapopulations that persist in isolated fragments of longleaf pine-wiregrass ecosystems, with ponds functioning as focal points for local breeding populations (Johnson 2001, Johnson 2005).
-Maintaining connectivity between uplands and breeding ponds of diverse hydroperiods is essential for striped newts to recolonize local breeding ponds and maintain metapopulation viability (Johnson 2005, Dodd and Johnson 2007).
+They breed exclusively in small (typically less than 12.4 acres), isolated, ephemeral ponds that lack predaceous fish and are interspersed in and surrounded by xeric upland habitats (USFWS